Shedding is a normal, natural process in a cat's life and how cats replenish their fur and keep it in good condition.

 Brush your cats

 Daily brushing and combing remove loose and dead hair and help keep your cats' skin and coat healthy and therefore decrease the amount that they shed.

-Another way to get all the loose hair off your cats before it starts floating around your home is to bathe your cats regularly.
+Another way to get all the loose hair off your cats before it starts floating around your home is to bath your cats regularly.
 Showering will rinse the dead hair away.

 The younger that you start with regular bathing the easier it will be for your cats to adjust.

 Cats that don't drink enough water, have dry skin and coats, resulting in the moulting of their hair.
 Keeping your cats hydrated helps control excess shedding, so make sure you keep their bowl full to the brim with clean, fresh, cool water to drink.